ilmhubca/coding-for-beginners-2024/docs/_topics/0250-operators.md

 layout: post
 permalink: /operators/
 ---
+We are familiar with the concept of operators from mathematics.
+For example, `+`, `-`, `*`, and `/` are operators in mathematics.

+In programming, operators are used to perform operations on variables and values.
 We used some operators in the previous lessons.
 For example, we used the `+` operator to add two numbers, as well as to join (or concatenate) two strings.
-For example:

 **Example C1**
 ```python